Learning-Guided Integration Contours Construction for Fast Large-Scale Generalized Eigensolvers

+Despite advantages for parallelism, CI methods are critically sensitive to contour construction~\cite{polizzi2009density, guttel2017nonlinear}.
+Since spectral projectors are approximated via numerical quadrature along each contour, the dominant computational cost involves solving a sequence of shifted linear systems at each quadrature node~\cite{sakurai2003projection, beyn2012integral}.
+Therefore, the placement of a contour directly influences both the number of quadrature nodes required to reach a target accuracy and the numerical conditioning of the projected subproblems~\cite{guttel2015zolotarev, gavin2016enhancing}.
+Improper contour selection severely degrades performance: oversized contours inflate costs due to excessive quadrature nodes and larger projected subproblems \cite{senzaki2010method}, while undersized ones risk missing target eigenvalues \cite{polizzi2009density}.
+To ensure efficiency and stability, an ideal contouring strategy must encompass all target eigenvalues while partitioning dense spectral clusters into manageable groups, maintaining a safe distance from the spectrum to avoid quadrature errors~\cite{senzaki2010method, di2016efficient}.

+In practice, achieving such an optimal strategy is remarkably difficult because the eigenvalue distribution is typically unknown.
+This lack of prior knowledge forces practitioners to rely on manual heuristics or scouting procedures~\cite{sakurai2013efficient, kramer2013dissecting}.
+Manual heuristics are often arbitrary and prone to the risks of either excessive computational waste or missing target eigenvalues \cite{polizzi2009density, senzaki2010method}.
+Traditional scouting—which typically involves a preliminary search using iterative methods—frequently incurs substantial overhead \cite{sakurai2013efficient, kramer2013dissecting}.
+These pre-processing steps can be as time-consuming as the main eigenvalue computation itself, undermining the parallel efficiency gains that CI methods are designed to provide \cite{di2016efficient, gavin2016enhancing}.
+Thus, contour construction remains a primary practical bottleneck that limits the efficiency and reliability of CI-based eigensolvers~\cite{gavin2016enhancing}.

-To address this bottleneck, we propose a novel hybrid framework that synergizes the predictive power of deep learning with the numerical precision of classical eigensolvers.
-Our approach is a two-stage pipeline aimed to automate and optimize the contour selection process.
-First, we introduce the Eigen-Neural-Operator (ENO), a neural operator that provides accurate and near-instantaneous prediction of the GEP's spectral distribution\cite{li2021fourier, choi2024applications}, which provides highly reliable prior knowledge of the spectrum.
+To address this bottleneck, we propose \textbf{Deepcontour}, a hybrid framework that bypasses the computational overhead of conventional scouting by leveraging a deep learning-based spectral predictor to rapidly provide reliable prior knowledge for principled contour design.
+Our method is a two-stage pipeline that aims to automate and improve contour construction.
+First, we develop the \emph{Eigen-Neural-Operator (ENO)}, a specialized neural architecture designed to rapidly predict the coarse spectral distribution of GEPs with low inference overhead~\cite{li2020fourier,choi2024applications}.